-How to notify you are leaving the country and stop paying the German TV tax
+How to let them know that you leaving the country and stop paying the German TV tax

-This is an issue that is all too often forgotten by foreigners moving back to their country.
+This is an issue that is all too often forgotten by foreigners leaving Germany for good.
 It won’t be enough to notify the Bürgeramt you are leaving the country.
 An additional notification to the Beitragsservice will be necessary so they remove you from their databases.
-It is recommended to do it a bit in advance via their website via this form.
-If you don’t do that and come back to Germany; they will look for you, they will find you, they will make you pay.
+It is recommended to do it a bit in advance via their website via this form (use the option “weil ich dauerhaft ins Ausland ziehe“).
+If possible, upload the “Abmeldebescheinigung” you received from the Bürgeramt when doing your Abmeldung.

+I hope this guide on the TV tax in Germany was useful.
 Although it is quite frustrating to be obligated to pay this Rundfunkbeitrag, you might as well give public programs a shot.
 It’s good for your German skills after all.
 ARTE is my personal favorite.Bastien

 Feel free to ask questions in the comments.

 Yes.
 All German households have to pay this fee, although some exemptions are applicable depending on your handicap or social situation.